 Most of us at Smith Mountain Lake don’t mind a little snow.
 There is something magical about a snowfall that is captivating to watch and hard to resist playing in.
-Of course the older we get, the less we appreciate the mud and slippery elements of snow, but it is at least good to know that beyond the beauty of it, snow is actually of great benefit to growing things and in particular to the soil of our gardens!
+Of course, the older we get, the less we appreciate the mud and slippery elements of snow, but it is at least good to know that beyond the beauty, snow is actually of great benefit to growing things and in particular to the soil of our gardens!

 Those of us who garden can appreciate the snow for the fact that it will improve the health of our garden in more ways than one.
 It will help to preserve needed moisture during winter and will be a source of water for the soil in the spring.
 Roots will continue to grow and worms and bacteria in the soil continue to turn debris into beneficial compost if the soil is insulated from freezing.